Metal Detecting In Siberia - Trip To Manzurka (Story 9)

 Old Root Cellar Hole, Foundation

-We drove further along the river until we spotted a herd of cows tended by a local shepherd boy on the pasture.
+We drove further along the river until we spotted a herd of cows on the pasture, that was tended by a local shepherd boy.

 Shepherd Boy

-I thought if I would talk to the boy, it would be the best opportunity in finding information about any visible remains of the ghost village in the area.
+I immediately saw a good opportunity in talking to the boy, asking him questions, and finding information about the former village site in the area.
 Unfortunately, he had no clue what I was talking about.

 Getting Helpful Information from a Local Person